mulle-c/mulle-container/README.md

 ![](pix/mulle-array.svg)

 > The array was allocated with an initial capacity of 4.
 The addition of a
-> fifth value forced an expansion to 8 (yellow: old cells, green: new cells).
+> fifth value forced an expansion to 8 (yellow: initial cells in use,
+> green: additional cells in use).
 > The "notakey" is not used for arrays.

 There is also an [API Documentation](dox/API_ARRAY.md).